-(Revised 6/2014)
+(Revised 6/2014 and Renumbered 11/2020)

 The Asset Enhancement staff identifies and implements value enhancement solutions for unused or underutilized state-owned properties.
 This section is responsible for the disposition of state-owned real property which has been declared surplus to future state needs.